 The National State of Emergency was declared on 21st March 2020 and international borders were closed on 24th March.
 The National Emergency Operations Centre (NEOC) was activated soon after and quickly prepared quarantine centres for incoming passengers before total shutdown.
 Sector wide preparedness and response plans were submitted to cabinet for approval on 23 March.
 Extensive community engagement awareness programs began early March and the emphasis was on preventative measures as key to the control of any disease outbreak and are also aligned to the Orders of the SOE.
 During the SOE, the only travels that were allowed were for repatriation flights as requested by countries and medical evacuations.
-Ports remained open to cargo and supply ships but with quarantine conditions applied.
+Ports tine conditions applied.